Atmo26/crisisheroine/Custom Rules.md

 ## Rest

-All PCs (including dark heroine) can take a rest in accordance with the following rules.
+All PCs (including Dark Heroines) can take a Rest in accordance with the following rules.
 \
 However, the rest can be done only once after one scenario is over.
-(Can not be done in combination)
+(Cannot be done ingame too.)
 \
-When taking a rest, be sure to state the change point in the character sheet.
+When taking a rest, be sure to record the change point in the character sheet.
 \
-● Consume 5 points of unused experience points of that PC and reduce 5 points of SP obtained in the previous scenario.
+● Use 5 points of unused experience points of that PC and reduce 5 points of SP obtained in the previous scenario.
 (It does not become 1 or less)
 \
-● Consume 5 unused experience points of that PC and exchange one magic of that character or one crisis act.
+● Use 5 unused experience points of that PC and exchange one Spell of that character or one Crisis Act.
 \
-● Consume 5 unused experience points of that PC, and exchange one physical and magical.
+● Use 5 unused experience points of that PC, and exchange one physical and magical.
 Re-acquire items at this time.